 - Convection heaters don’t filter the air, leaving a great deal of dirt and dust that could become a problem if you have allergies.

 - Because they don’t force air to move, convection heaters don’t provide additional circulation in an enclosed space.

-Convection heater panels can cost a little more than some of the other options available for heating your garage, but it might be worth the tradeoff when you compare the expense of running some types of heating systems or needing to pay for expert installation, as with duct work.
+Convection heater panels can cost a little more than some of the other options available for heating your garage, but it might be worth the tradeoff when you compare the expense of running some types of heating systems or needing to pay for expert installation, as with ductwork.
 If you aren’t planning to run the heat in your garage round the clock but want to heat the space quickly, consider using convection heating, since it’s quick and effective for an even heat, even in large spaces.

-Ductless heating is an excellent alternative source of energy efficient heat supply for a garage retrofit.
+Ductless heating is an excellent alternative source of energy-efficient heat supply for a garage retrofit.
 Ductless or mini-split heating systems consist of two components – an outdoor condenser or compressor and an air handling unit indoors.
-They are connected by a conduit that houses the power cable, tubing, and drain and act similarly to a central heating system without the need to install ductwork or connect to existing duct systems.
+They are connected by a conduit that houses the power cable, tubing, and drain and acts similarly to a central heating system without the need to install ductwork or connect to existing duct systems.
 These systems are literally made for zoned heating – heating a single space separately from other areas – making them one of the best ways to heat a garage.